Your Workplace Partner

 Our vision is to create a world without domestic and family violence.

-Partnering with Australian businesses since 2001, our proven Workplace Prevention Program empowers businesses to be part of the solution.
-We help develop workplace policy and educate mangers and staff to recognise the signs and respond appropriately.
+Formerly Australia's CEO Challenge, Challenge DV has been partnering with Australian businesses since 2001.
+Our proven Workplace Prevention Program empowers businesses to be part of the solution.
+We help develop workplace policy and educate managers and staff to recognise the signs and respond appropriately.
 We work with workplaces to raise awareness about this critical safety issue, provide opportunities to directly support frontline services, and encourage participation in community activities demonstrating to employees and customers your company values.

 Our partnerships provide much needed support to DFV refuges, outreach services and men’s behaviour change programs through donations, in-kind support and volunteer opportunities.
-Australia's CEO Challenge draws on their expertise and relationships to facilitate safe, meaningful and rewarding partnerships to all involved.
+Challenge DV draws on their expertise and relationships to facilitate safe, meaningful and rewarding partnerships to all involved.

 What Can Workplaces Do To Support Employees Affected by Domestic and Family Violence?